TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 6/Revelation 6.12.md

 ---

-And I saw when he opened the sixth seal, and there was a great earthquake; and the sun became black as sackcloth of hair, and the whole moon became as blood;
+I saw when he opened the sixth seal, and there was a great earthquake.
+The sun became black as sackcloth made of hair, and the whole moon became as blood.